LetMeR00t/TA-thehive-cortex/README.md

 This TA allows to **add interaction features** between [TheHive or Cortex (TheHive project)](https://thehive-project.org/) and Splunk.
 It allows to retrieve all cases/jobs information from TheHive/Cortex and to perform actions on these instances using Splunk, from a search or from a predefined dashboard.
 All data types work with the exception of "file" because Splunk does not allow to send a file easily.

+This TA is supporting both versions of TheHive (3 and 4).
+It's also supporting the Cortex 3 version.

 **Note**:
-It's working using Python3 with the official cortex4api library included.
+It's working using Python3 with the official thehive4py and cortex4api library included.
+Please note that few modifications were performed to avoid using the "magic" library which is difficult to add in this app.
 **A support was added to use Python2**.
 This is not an official library, it's a syntactically-revised version.
-This application is not available for Splunk version<8.0 due to modular input issue not resolved yet (if you are interested, you can take a look 😉)
+This application is also available for Splunk version>7.x.
-In other words, **it's working for Splunk 8.0 and higher versions**.

 # What is TheHive/Cortex ?
 If you need more information about TheHive/Cortex project, please [follow this link](https://thehive-project.org/).